 “While ball tossing is more of a game now, we’re working to preserve this tradition and bring people together,” Kathy Yang, President of the Sacramento Hmong New Year, said.

-“The older generation used to care more about ball tossing, but now younger people don’t really care about courtship anymore,” Faith Cheng, a nursing student at American River College in Sacramento, said.
-“We care more about spending time with our family.”
+Faith Cheng, a nursing student at American River College, said that the older generation used to care more about ball tossing, but now younger people don’t care much about courtship anymore and prioritize spending time with their family.

 Attendees wore vibrant, handmade Hmong clothing, often passed down through generations.
 The distinct styles reflect the cultural heritage of the Green and White Hmong, two different dialects that represent the different regions Hmong people originally lived in.